benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 excerpt: None yet...
 ---

+For my research, I've spent the better part of the last year developing a simulation tool in python.
+Python abstracts away things like memory management and type information, making it a great language for working through high-level design decisions.
+But for simulation software, pure python is slow.
+So I've taken to a a workflow of prototyping in python and then rewriting portions of the code base into C++ for performance.
+I'm left with a high-performance python package that mixes both python modules and compiled C++-based extension modules.
+This combination leverages both the simplicity of python and the efficiency of C++.

-Interfacing C++ code with python has been made relatively easy by several libraries.
-My favorite is `pybind11`, a header-only C++ library which takes inspiration from `Boost.Python` but vastly simplifies the syntax. `Pybind11` allows you to write python wrappers for C++ code and generate a python extension module with minimal boilerplate code.
+Interfacing C++ code with python has become relatively easy thanks to several libraries.
+My favorite is [`pybind11`](http://pybind11.readthedocs.io/en/stable/index.html), a header-only C++ library which takes inspiration from `Boost.Python` but vastly simplifies the syntax. `Pybind11` allows you to write python wrappers (also called bindings) for C++ code and generate a python extension module with minimal boilerplate code.
 Going from a module to a proper python package, however, takes some more work.
-In my mind, a python package based on a hybrid Python/C++ code base should include:
+In my mind, a python package based on a hybrid python/C++ code base should include:

 - A build system, such as CMake or make
 - Unit tests for python code